No-Bling/DOTA/README.md

 Before reporting bugs, list particles in game console: `clear;dumpparticlelist | grep [^0\s][\d]*,[\s]flags;condump`
 then share the exported list from: `\Steam\steamapps\common\dota 2 beta\game\dota\condump0XX.txt`

-### What's new in v7.16:
+### What's new in v7.18:
+~ Add Hat filters for Enigma, Brew, DK, NS in TI8 Collector's Cache II

 ~ Add support for persistent language override.
 To define it, open a command prompt and enter: `setx NOBLING_LANGUAGE english`
 ~ Add Menu filter for TI8 ui rays

 ~ Keep filter applies to all categories, not just abilities heroes and hats